Croatia–Serbia relations: Socialist Yugoslavia

 During the period of socialist Yugoslavia relations between two largest constituent republics, SR Serbia and SR Croatia, were shaped by the complex dynamics of a multi-ethnic federation under the unifying ideology of "Brotherhood and Unity", promoted by Josip Broz Tito and the League of Communists of Yugoslavia.
-During this period, their relationship was marked by cooperation within the federal framework but also underlying tensions due to historical grievances, political and economic interests, as well as linguistic issue.
+During this period, their relationship was characterized by cooperation within the federal framework but it was also strained due to historical grievances, political and economic interests, as well as linguistic issue.

 The memory of World War II, particularly the atrocities committed by the Ustaša regime against Serbs lingered in Serbian collective memory.
 Conversely, Croats harbored resentment over Serbian dominance in the pre-war Kingdom of Yugoslavia where Serbs held disproportionate influence in government and military.

 A major source of tension was the debate over the structure of the Yugoslav federation.
 Serbia often favored a more centralized Yugoslavia, which aligned with perceptions of Serbian dominance.
 Croatia, on the other hand, pushed for greater autonomy for the republics, reflecting Croatian desires for cultural and political self-determination.
 Croatia, with its developed industrial base and Adriatic coastline, was a key economic driver, contributing significantly to Yugoslavia’s economy.
 Serbia, while significant in industry and agriculture, held political and administrative influence as the largest republic and home to the federal capital, Belgrade.

 The status of the Serbo-Croatian language was a point of contention.
 While officially treated as a single language with two variants (Serbian using Cyrillic, Croatian using Latin script), Croats increasingly emphasized linguistic distinctiveness, reflecting broader cultural efforts to assert Croatian identity within the federation.
 In 1967, Croatian authors and linguists published a Declaration on the Status and Name of the Croatian Standard Language demanding equal treatment for their language.

 The most significant strain in Serbia-Croatia relations during socialist Yugoslavia was the Croatian Spring, a political and cultural movement in Croatia from 1967 to 1971.
 Croatian intellectuals and politicians, including members of the League of Communists of Croatia, demanded greater autonomy, economic control, and recognition of Croatian language and identity.
 They criticized perceived Serbian hegemony in federal institutions and the redistribution of Croatia’s economic resources to poorer regions.
 Serbia viewed the movement as a revival of Croatian nationalism and a threat to Yugoslav unity.
 Tito suppressed the movement in 1971, purging its leaders, Savka Dabčević-Kučar and Miko Tripalo, and imprisoning many activists, which deepened resentment in Croatia.

 These tensions were managed under Tito’s strong and unifying leadership but resurfaced in the 1980s as economic crises and nationalist movements eroded the Yugoslav project.
 In Serbia, the rise of Slobodan Milošević in the late 1980s, with his nationalist rhetoric and focus on protecting Serbs across Yugoslavia, alarmed Croatia.
 Milošević’s moves to centralize power were seen in Croatia as a return to Serbian dominance.
 In Croatia, nationalist sentiments re-emerged, fueled by economic frustrations and fears of Serbian centralization.
-Figures like Franjo Tuđman began advocating for Croatian sovereignty, setting the stage for conflict as Yugoslavia unraveled.
+Figures like Franjo Tuđman began advocating for Croatian sovereignty, contributing to the emergence of conflict as Yugoslavia unraveled.